Board of Supervisors

 FUNDING: 98% State Bond BHCIP Round 1 Grant Funds, 2% County

-Medical Services, with BHCIP matching funds provided through the County
+Medical Services, with BHCIP matching funds provided through the

-Medical Services Program Healthcare Infrastructure Development (CMSP
+County Medical Services Program Healthcare Infrastructure

-HID) matching grant and in-kind equity.
+Development (CMSP HID) matching grant and in-kind equity.

-Chief Administrative Office, in coordination with the Chief Probation Officer
+Chief Administrative Office, in coordination with the Chief Probation

-Memorandum of Understanding Ad Hoc Committee, recommending the
+Officer Memorandum of Understanding Ad Hoc Committee,

-1) Approve the Introduction (First Reading) of Ordinance 5250 to specify
+1) Approve the Introduction (First Reading) of Ordinance 5250 to

-Supervisors;
+of Supervisors;

-2) Waive full reading of the Ordinance, read by title only, and continue this
+2) Waive full reading of the Ordinance, read by title only, and continue

-matter to January 27, 2026, for Final Passage (Second Reading);
+this matter to January 27, 2026, for Final Passage (Second Reading);

 3) Approve and authorize the Chair to sign a Memorandum of